 This page has a recommended approach for modelling a case in Pathfinder.
 This approach helps you take best advantage of Pathfinder's optimisation processes, so it can carry the weight of the number crunching for you.
 To learn more about how Pathfinder works, see How Optimisation works.

 Step 1: Enter the data (and cover the minimum data requirements)

 Pathfinder's comprehensive modelling takes into account tax, legislation and government benefits, so it needs the right data so it can accurately estimate these values or you.
-For more details, see Minimum data required for Pathfinder.
+For more details see: